How to tell if your dog is diabetic

 Diabetes has been an issue among the humans, although manageable, it is important for the issue to be detected early so as to take the appropriate measures.
 As it turns out diabetes is not unique to human beings it can affect dogs too.
 As in humans, diabetes can be a serious issue in dogs.
 Being in a position to tell your dog has diabetes is imperative as you will be in a position to manage the condition.

 Some dogs are prone to diabetes than others, the ones at a greater risk of diabetes include, overweight dogs, mixed breeds, larger breeds, dogs on a high-fat diet and older or middle-aged dogs.
-Like in humans diabetes in dogs occur in types, there are three types of diabetes in dogs the first type How to tell if your dog is diabetic which happens to be the most dangerous and common is diabetes mellitus, it occurs when the dog does not produce enough insulin to regulate glucose levels.
+Like in humans diabetes in dogs occur in types, there are three types of diabetes in dogs the first type which happens to be the most dangerous and common is diabetes mellitus, it occurs when the dog does not produce enough insulin to regulate glucose levels.
 The second type is diabetes insipidus, these types occur when the dog is unable to retain water, usually caused by kidney disease, or congenital defect.
 The third type is a gestational variety which occurs in female dogs during pregnancy.

 Usually, the person who is in the best place to note if the dog is diabetic is the owner, this is because will be in a position to identify a change in behavior or when the dog is acting in an unusual way.